RIPE-NCC/ripe-atlas-tools/PACKAGING.md

 ### Status

-Introduced in https://github.com/NixOS/nixpkgs/pull/187997 - soon will be merged.
+Introduced in https://github.com/NixOS/nixpkgs/pull/187997.
 It can be used with `nix-shell -p ripe-atlas-tools` or `nix-env -iA ripe-atlas-tools`.

 ## Gentoo